Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices: Spectral Density on the complex plane: angular and radial dependence

 A desirable next step would be to solve the above equation exactly but the presence of integral renders it technically difficult.
 With eigenvalues distributed on the complex plane, a deeper insight in the $R_1$ behavior can be gained by analyzing it in polar coordinates $r, \theta$.
-Substitution of $z=r \; {\rm e}^{i \theta}, z' =r' \; {\rm e}^{i \theta'} $ reduces eq.(\ref{r1z}) as (with details given in {\it appendix} B)
+Substitution of $z=r \; {\rm e}^{i \theta}, z' =r' \; {\rm e}^{i \theta'} $ reduces eq.(\ref{r0z}) as (details in {\it appendix} D)

 where